textcamp/guidebook/src/index.md

 # 👋 Hello!

-Textcamp is a platform for text-based adventure games.
+Textcamp is a platform for creating and playing text-based adventure games.
 You can explore vast landscapes, fight terrible beasts, make friends, master your skills, and summon magical powers to help you along the way.

 Check out the [Player's Guide](/players) if you're getting started with Textcamp and want to learn more about how to play the game.